-Impacts on agricultural land will be restricted to the construction phase and when large-scale maintenance measures are required.
-The proposed transmission line will pass mostly through agricultural fields.
-As per existing law, land for tower/pole and right of way is not acquired and agricultural activities are allowed to continue after construction activity and TSECL pays compensation for all damages including cost of land below tower to its owner.
+Impacts on agricultural land will be restricted to the construction phase and when largescale maintenance measures are required.
+The proposed distribution lines will pass mostly along existing roads and agricultural fields.
+As per existing law, land for tower/pole and right of way is not acquired and agricultural activities are allowed to continue after construction activity and TSECL pays compensation for tree, crop and other damages.

-In areas where transmission lines will traverse agricultural land, compensation will be paid to owners for any crop damage incurred as a result of construction activities.
+In areas where distribution lines will traverse agricultural land, compensation will be paid to owners for any crop damage incurred as a result of construction activities.
 TSECL field staff will consult affected villagers and local revenue dept. and apprise him about the project and likely tower locations, which shall be erected in the agricultural land, for compensation.
 Revenue dept. after evaluating the land loss due to construction activity and crop damages based on productivity of land arrives at the compensation cost which is paid to farmer.
 Agricultural activities will be allowed to continue following the construction period.
 If bunds or other on-farm works are disturbed during construction or maintenance, they will be restored to the owner's satisfaction following cessation of construction or maintenance activities.
-In the event that private trees are felled during construction or maintenance operations, compensation will be paid to the owner in an amount determined by the estimated loss of products from the tree over an eight year period (for fruit bearing trees).
-Agricultural lands under private ownership will be identified, and compensation will be paid to the affected villagers as per the entitlement matrix of CPTD as described in Annexure -3 (B) of the ESPPF.
-The procedure for providing compensation is described in Annexure-2.
-Budgetary provision of Rs.
-301.75 lakhs has been made in the cost estimate to meet these expenses.
+In the event that private trees are felled during construction or maintenance operations, compensation will be paid to the owner in an amount determined by the estimated loss of products from the tree over an eight-year period (for fruit bearing trees).
+Accordingly, budgetary provision of Rs.
+10.72 lakh has been made in the cost estimate to meet these expenses.
+The procedure for providing tree and crop compensation is described in Annexure-2.